canonical/certification-docs/Policy_Guide.rst

 using 18.04 LTS and the 5.0 HWE kernel, the system is considered certified for the 18.04.3 LTS HWE Kernel version 5.0 and the 18.04.4 LTS HWE Kernel version 5.4.

+Any exceptions to this policy will be decided on a case by case basis before the certification can be accepted.

 Package Versions
 ----------------